English

 1. Founding of Nihon Teikyu Kyoukai

-In 1920, Zenzo Shimizu, who was working at the Kolkata Branch Office of Mitsui & Co.
+In 1920, Zenzo Shimizu, who was working at the Calcutta Branch Office of Mitsui & Co.
 Ltd., went to Wimbledon alone and reached the All Comers’ finals (the semi-finals in the current system).
 Later that year, at the Antwerp Olympics in August, Ichiya Kumagai, then working at the New York Branch Office of Mitsubishi Goshi Kaisha (Mitsubishi Company), won the silver medal in both singles and doubles matches, partnering with Seiichiro Kashio.
 These were the first medals won by Japanese athletes in Olympic history.

 That autumn, while traveling overseas with his wife, Tsunekichi Asabuki, a businessman who was then known as the leading benefactor of tennis in Japan, met with Julian Myrick, President of the United States Tennis Association (USTA), and other officials.
 As the USTA, the founding association of the Davis Cup, recognized the presence of Japanese players in the sport, President Myrick strongly recommended that Japan participate in the Davis Cup, a national team competition.
-However, at that time Japan did not have a tennis association, the requisite organization to participate in the Davis Cup tournament.
+However, at that time Japan did not have a tennis association, an organization required to participate in the Davis Cup tournament.
 “As long as you have a board of directors and the documents, we will look after the rest” was the supportive advice from the USTA.
 When Mr. Asabuki returned to Japan, he negotiated with key individuals at universities and tennis clubs, secured a number of directors, and established the Nihon Teikyu Kyoukai.
 After being appointed president, he submitted an application to the International Lawn Tennis Federation (ILTF) in February 1921.
 With an endorsement from the United States, Japan succeeded in becoming an official member in March 1923.

 2. Re-establishing Nihon Teikyu Kyoukai